Last Update: February 1, 2025

 + PROS

-- The Sole F85 has 6 levels of decline and 15 levels of incline.
+- 6 decline levels and 15 incline levels

-- The console has a wireless charging pad and a tablet rack.
+- Wireless charging pad and a tablet rack

 – CONS

-- The Sole F85 has a firmer running deck that may not appeal to all users.
+- Firm running deck may not appeal to all

 Read Our Full Review Of The Sole F85 Treadmill Here